Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Experimental setup

 \subsection{Datasets}

-We use four image datasets to demonstrate that the degradation occurs universally: Pokemon \cite{pokedex}, Kumapi \cite{kaggle-illustrations-kumapi390}, Butterfly \cite{butterflydataset}, and CelebA-1k \cite{liu2015faceattributes} to investigate various domains including animation, handwriting, and real pictures.
+We use four image datasets to demonstrate the universal nature of degradation: Pokemon~\cite{pokedex}, Kumapi~\cite{kaggle-illustrations-kumapi390}, Butterfly~\cite{butterflydataset}, and CelebA-1k~\cite{liu2015faceattributes}, covering animation, handwriting, and real images.
 All images are resized to $512 \times 512$ pixels.
-BLIP captioner~\cite{https://doi.org/10.48550/arxiv.2201.12086} and Waifu Diffusion v1.4 tagger~\cite{hakurei2024waifu} are used to generate text prompts.
-Samples images and prompts can be found in Table~\ref{table:samples:all}.
+Text prompts are generated using BLIP captioner~\cite{https://doi.org/10.48550/arxiv.2201.12086} and Waifu Diffusion v1.4 tagger~\cite{hakurei2024waifu}.
+Sample images and prompts can listed in Table~\ref{table:samples:all}.